signalfx/integrations/signalfx-agent/README.md

 See [the Github repo](https://github.com/signalfx/signalfx-agent) for the source code along with more extensive documentation.
+## SignalFx Smart Agent

-The SignalFx SmartAgent is a metric agent written in Go for monitoring infrastructure and application services in a variety of different environments.
+The SignalFx Smart Agent is a metric agent written in Go for monitoring infrastructure and application services in a variety of different environments.